How do states ensure dead people’s ballots aren’t counted?

 However, Roberts said, only a handful of people try this type of fraud each election, making it “very, very rare.”

 The AP is answering your questions about elections in this series.
 Submit them at FactCheck@AP.org.
-Read more here: